-As the new players, receivers and laptops come with HDMI 2.0 There will be no problems connecting the latest equipment as the TV is equipped with 4 HDMI 2.0 inputs and 1 1.4a input.
+Since most new video players, receivers, and laptops come with HDMI 2.0, you shouldn't have any problems connecting them as the TV comes equipped with four HDMI 2.0 inputs and one 1.4a input.

 LG OLED B6P

-Customers will not feel left like they are not using the newest model anymore after a year as LG updates their TV software often, introducing bug fixes and even picture processing improvements.
+LG updates their TV firmware often, introducing bug fixes and even picture processing improvements.

-The TV does understand HDR format so you can playback content without a problem, but it will not look as good as on high end TVs that support a wider color gamut and have better contrast ratio.
+The TV can display HDR content, but it won't look as good with higher-end TVs that support a wider color gamut and have better contrast ratios.

-The set has only 2 HDMI 2.0 ports and 2 HDMI 1.4 ports, so you are limited only to 2 devices that would need HDMI 2.0.
+The set has only two HDMI 2.0 ports and two HDMI 1.4 ports, which may limit the number of devices you can connect to the TV.

-- Opera TV store, that is used on this TV, is popular now, but application availability and updates rely more on 3rd party developers, than on the manufacturer itself.
+- The Opera TV store, which is used on this TV, is fairly popular but application availability and updates are heavily reliant on third party developers rather than the manufacturer.

 LG OLED B6P

-This set offers better sound quality then most of the TV sets you can buy today, but is not very loud, measuring at 87dB.
+This set offers better sound quality than most of the TV sets you can buy today, but isn't very loud at only 87dB.

-The frequency response is good, cutting off the lower end only at 90Hz and highs are there as well without any dips.
+Frequency response is good—the lower end only cuts of at 90Hz and the highs are present without any dips.

 - Harmonic distortion is good at low to mid high volumes, however the sound gets very crippled at high volume.

-The TV is not very loud so it is better to buy a separate audio system if you will use this TV in a large living room.
+The TV itself isn't very loud, so it's better to buy a separate audio system if you will use this TV in a large room.

 Harmonic distortion is noticeable in the mid range, especially in high volume.

-The frequency response average for a TV, as the lows are cutted off at 106Hz and there is a noticeable dip in the higher frequencies.
+The frequency response is average for a TV, as the lows are cut off at 106Hz and there is a noticeable dip in the higher frequencies.

 - The design doesn’t appear cheap and has a nice textured metallic finish at the borders.

-Is a bit bulkier than most of the TVs today, measuring at 6.5 cm
+It's a bit bulkier than most TVs today, measuring at 6.5 cm

 The stands are placed wide on each side of the TV, thus making it stable.
 However, it also means it won’t fit in narrow tables stands.